What Is the Crib in Cribbage? (Rules & Strategy Explained)

 Can the crib score a flush?

-Yes, but only if all 5 cards are the same suit.
+Yes, but only if all 5 cards — the 4 crib cards plus the starter — are the same suit.
+A 4-card flush in the crib scores zero.

 Does the starter card count in the crib?